 She never knew her old sensei was born with average chakra levels, especially for a Shinobi so dedicated to ninjutsu.
 He had given her his meditative process that allowed the senses to be used beyond normal capabilities, almost like opening chakra gates.
 It was an incredibly strenuous ordeal, and by the time she was done, Sakura's system felt like a well in the Suna desert, completely and utterly empty.
 It could only be done once a week but results were staring to show from three years of constant practice.

 Panting in exhaustion, Sakura lied on the cold wooden floor, staring at the ceiling above her.

 It had been a week since she saved Uchiha Shisui's life, and to her utter gratefulness, the clan was still alive.
 There were no signs that his mass genjutsu over the clan had been completed, but Sakura supposed it had been carried out in a completely classified and secretive manner.
 Konoha was never going to come forth with the truth of Uchiha's attempted rebellion anyway.

-She shuddered at the sudden thought, grateful that Shisui's particular eye technique could only be used once a decade.
+She shuddered at the sudden thought, grateful that Shisui's particular eye technique couldn't be used often.
 It would have been an incredibly dangerous and misuse of power if it stayed in Danzō's hand.
 No wonder her future had turned out like it did.

 If Shisui had completed his end of plan like Sakura had requested, saving the Uchiha clan, she needed to move on to the next part of the plan.

 Bringing up memories of her conversation with Jiraiya and Obito, Sakura went through the timeline once more in her head, analyzing all the critical points.

 It was a shame, but Akatsuki was no longer the peace striving group in Ame under the hand of Yahiko.
 Danzō had played his part before his death, leaving the group in Nagato's hands who turned it into a Bijū hunting criminal organization.